-- 1) Employees who handle hazardous materials must receive Hazard Communication training prior to their initial work assignment and annually thereafter. - A copy of the Beeler Construction Written Hazard Communication Program and Safety Data Sheets (SDS) are available and maintained on site by Beeler Construction foremen or superintendents. - All containers of hazardous chemicals must be properly labeled.
+- 1) Employees who handle hazardous materials must receive Hazard Communication training prior to their initial work assignment and annually thereafter. - 2) A copy of the Beeler Construction Written Hazard Communication Program and Safety Data Sheets (SDS) are available and maintained on site by Beeler Construction foremen or superintendents. - 3) All containers of hazardous chemicals must be properly labeled.
 The label must provide the identity, or name of the hazardous chemical, the appropriate hazard warnings, and the name and address of the chemical manufacturer.
-Contact the foreman or superintendent if any container of hazardous chemicals is found with no label. - 4) All hazardous chemicals must be furnished by the supplier with a Safety Data Sheet (SDS).
-SDS's contain information on the chemical make-up of materials, flammability, health risks, medical treatments, etc. SDS's for all hazardous chemicals used at Beeler Construction jobsites are available and kept by each foreman or superintendent.
-Any questions concerning hazardous chemicals used by other contractors at a jobsite should be directed to your foreman or superintendent who will obtain an SDS from the other contractor(s) or general contractor responsible for the jobsite.
-All Beeler Construction employees may request a copy of the SDS from their foreman or superintendent if they so desire.
-Any employee who purchases a chemical should check the SDS binder to see if there is an SDS on file, if not they should contact the office so one can be obtained and implemented into the jobsite files.
+Contact the foreman or superintendent if any container of hazardous chemicals is found with no label.